indeedeng/proctor/docs/specification.md

 | `tests.$testName.payload.type` | (optional) string value indicating the type of payload for this test.
 See [Payloads][Payload] section below. |
 | `tests.$testName.payload.validator` | (optional) string value indicating the [payload validator][PayloadValidator] for `$testName` |
 | `tests.providedContext` | (optional) Collection of the variables to use in definition rules.
 Maps `$variableName => $variableType`.
 See [Context][Context] section below |

+With a split specification each file defines a test that would be a property of tests, as well as provided context being separately defined.

 ## Defining Tests
 {% gist parker/3bb0e94b9b238b48429f 0-ExampleGroups.json %}